-It’s also surprisingly easy to get around, even if you don’t speak the Japanese language (keep in mind that most visitors to Japan don’t speak a lick of Japanese).
+It’s also surprisingly easy to get around, even if you don’t speak the Japanese language.

-One of the surprise highlights for so many travelers to Japan is how beautifully and efficiently things tend to work:
+Another surprise highlight for so many travelers is how beautifully and efficiently things tend to work in Japan:

 - Japanese customer service is wonderful, and people are astoundingly helpful

-On top of all this, Japanese people cater extremely well to children and love family travelers!
+On top of all this, Japanese people cater exceptionally well to children and love family travelers!

 Kids Love Japan

-Many of you are well are of this already.
-In fact, many of you had no more than a passing interest in Japan until your children told you they wanted to visit.
-(Some of you are being dragged by your kids.)
+If you’re a parent reading this, it’s possible you had no more than a passing interest in Japan until your children told you they wanted to visit.
+For many of you, it’s a dream trip… for your kids!

-Japan is the home of so many things that kids love: fast trains and robots, ninjas and samurai, anime (animation) and manga (comic books), Nintendo and Hello Kitty.
+Japan is the home of so many things kids love: fast trains and robots, ninjas and samurai, anime (animation) and manga (comic books), Nintendo, and Hello Kitty.

-It goes well beyond the surface.
-Japan is an intellectually curious child’s dream, with a beguiling modern yet traditional culture, and fascinating recent and ancient history.
+It goes well beyond the surface, too.
+Japan is an intellectually curious child’s dream, with a beguiling modern yet traditional culture and fascinating recent and ancient history.

 Adults Love Japan

-A key to a successful family vacation is making sure everyone — parents included — feels included and engaged.
+One key to a successful family vacation is making sure everyone — parents included — feels involved and engaged.